airdeploy/airdeploy-docs/docs/overview.md

 ---

 Flagger is the open-source implementation of the feature flagging(feature gating, feature toggles) concept.
-It works both in the browser and on the server.

 ## Features
-- Blazing fast, requires only one backend call to decide what flag to show
+- Blazing fast, requires only one backend call
 - Highly customizable
 - Sampling(canary release) and multivariate A/B testing with custom filters
 - Auto-updatable configuration(via SSE)